Class Title: Found Poetry

 Instructor: Katherine McCord

-At the end of this class, students will be able to: Create several different kinds of found poems and understand several craft elements and how they relate.
+At the end of this class, students will be able to create various kinds of Found Poems and apply the craft elements of Concreteness, Tone, Lineation and Dramatic Shape.

 Student Skills, Equipment, and Time Required

 Beginning to advanced computer skills.
 Beginning to advanced writing skills.

 Katherine McCord has two books of poetry: Island and Living Room (prose poems); a lyric essay memoir, My CIA; a poetry chapbook, Muse Annie; and a literary memoir, Run Scream Unbury Save, winner of the Autumn House Open Book Award in Creative Nonfiction.
 She has published widely in literary journals, such as American Poetry Review. &mccord_fn has an MFA in Creative Writing and an MA in Creative Writing.
 In 2011 and 2014, she won Maryland Individual Artist Awards (state grants in creative writing in poetry) and has won other awards or placed as a finalist, such as for the Frank McCourt Memoir Prize.
 You can find out more about her on her website.

 Praise for Katherine's Classes

 - Interesting comments - very insightful - and Katherine McCord's response time was extraordinaire. —Joan C., Coeur d'Alene ID

 - A really different form of poetry.
 Exciting and challenging.
 Pushes you to think outside the box. —Kathryn S., Cary NC

 - Found poetry was relatively new to me before the course.
 I enjoyed the many possibilities, both literal and visual it offered.
 The option to utilize varied artistic skills made this class unique.
 Thanks. —Ariela Z., Ellsworth ME

 - The most helpful and invigorating instruction I've ever received. —Letishia W., Norman OK